-Old Bexley and Sidcup by-election: Conservatives hold Old Bexley and Sidcup
+Old Bexley and Sidcup by-election: Conservatives win seat

 Tory campaigners were confident that the party would hold onto Old Bexley and Sidcup.

-Mr Brokenshire, who had lung cancer, had held the seat for the Conservatives since 2010.
+The Tories have held the constituency since it was created and Mr Brokenshire, who had lung cancer, had held the seat for the Conservatives since 2010.

 At the 2019 general election, he held the south-east London seat with a majority of almost 19,000, taking 64.5% of the vote.
 It has previously been held by two other Conservative MPs, including former prime minister Ted Heath.